juned77/JD-Resume/README.md

-# jdwebapp
+# Juned Siddiqui webapp

-A new Flutter application.
+A new Flutter web application that depicts the web portfolio in flutter created website.

 ## Getting Started